 Actively pursuing “semiconductor diplomacy”, India has signed a series of agreements with many partners from Japan, Singapore, Taiwan (China)… and is strengthening cooperation with the US and European countries in this field.

-Recently, Tata Electronics, part of the Indian Tata Group, announced a series of cooperation plans with Japan's Tokyo Electron and Portugal's ASMPT semiconductor equipment manufacturing company to boost semiconductor production.
-Taiwan's Powerchip Semiconductor Manufacturing Corporation (PSMC) also plans to build a chip factory in India in partnership with Tata Electronics.
+Recently, Tata Electronics, part of the Indian Tata Group, announced a series of cooperation plans with Japan's Tokyo Electron and Portugal's ASMPT semiconductor equipment manufacturer to boost semiconductor production.
+Taiwan's Powerchip Semiconductor Manufacturing Corporation (PSMC) also plans to build a chip factory in India in cooperation with Tata Electronics.
 In September 2023, Micron Technology, the largest memory chip maker in the US, started construction of a chip testing and assembly facility worth about $2.75 billion in Gujarat, India.

-Besides, India has been elected as Vice Chair of the Supply Chain Council of the Indo-Pacific Economic Framework and a key partner in the Quad (Quad) Semiconductor Supply Chain Initiative.
+Besides, India has been chosen as Vice Chair of the Supply Chain Council of the Indo-Pacific Economic Framework and a key partner in the Quad (Quad) Semiconductor Supply Chain Initiative.

 Ahead of Semicon India 2024, Prime Minister Modi chaired a roundtable meeting with CEOs of semiconductor manufacturers.
-The CEOs appreciated India’s commitment to the development of the semiconductor sector and said that what is happening is unprecedented as leaders of the entire semiconductor sector have been brought under “one roof”.
+The CEOs appreciated India’s commitment to the development of the semiconductor sector and said that what is happening is unprecedented in bringing leaders of the entire semiconductor sector under one roof.

-"This is the perfect time for India's semiconductor mission to develop opportunities in this sector.
-As artificial intelligence (AI) grows, opportunities will increase and I believe the best is yet to come," said Sanjay Mehrotra, CEO of Micron Technology.
-Meanwhile, Kurt Sievers, CEO of NXP Semiconductors (Netherlands), expressed his agreement with Prime Minister Modi's consistency and vision to develop India's semiconductor ecosystem.
+Mr. Sanjay Mehrotra, CEO of Micron Technology, commented: "This is the perfect time for India's semiconductor mission, to develop opportunities in this field.
+In the context of artificial intelligence (AI) will develop, the opportunities will increase and I believe that the best is still waiting for us ahead."
+Meanwhile, Mr. Kurt Sievers, CEO of NXP Semiconductors (Netherlands) expressed his agreement with Prime Minister Modi's consistency and vision to develop India's semiconductor ecosystem.

 "India's semiconductor ecosystem is the solution not only to India's challenges but also to global challenges, be it a pandemic or a war, there is no industry that is not affected by supply chain disruptions," Modi stressed, expressing confidence and optimism in India's ability to strengthen global efforts to boost the semiconductor industry.